 TAST stitch for week 10 is Chevron stitch.
-As usual follow the link for a tutorial and eye candy.
-Chevron stitch is an old favourite, as I find myself turning to this stitch more and more when I feel stuck for ideas.
+As usual, follow the link for a tutorial and eye candy.
+Chevron stitch is an old favourite, as I turn to this stitch more and more when I’m stuck for ideas.
 There is a lot of fun to be had with this stitch.
 With Chevron stitch you can vary the spacing of the feet and, the height and width of the stitch, to create all sorts of interesting effects.

 Chevron is a great stitch to work back-to-back and then decorate.
 In this sample, 2 rows of Chevron stitch is worked along a seam before decorating with detached chain stitches and novelty beads.

 There are many more ideas on how to use this stitch on the Chevron Stitch instruction page.

 A tip!
 If you have trouble with tension read my article on How to bind and use an embroidery hoop as it covers not only binding a hoop but, what size to use.